Assessing the potential of LIGO-India in resolving the Hubble tension: Discussion and Conclusion

 \section{Discussion and Conclusion}

 GW observation and localization of tens of BNS merger events and EM follow-up may resolve the Hubble tension~\cite{chenmaya}.
-Though, in principle, this resolution could be achieved with the two LIGO and Virgo detectors by observing GWs from BNS mergers and their EM signals, it would take decades.
+Although in principle this resolution could be achieved with the two LIGO and Virgo detectors by observing GWs from BNS mergers and their EM signals, it would take decades.
 In this work, we demonstrate that the combined advantages provided by LIGO-India can dramatically reduce this time, underscoring the enormous importance of LIGO-India for addressing critical questions in present astronomy.

-Certain assumptions, however, underlie the conclusions of Ref.~\cite{chenmaya} and potentially introduce small biases in our understanding.
-Firstly, the merger rate of BNS with EM counterparts was assumed to be $1,540^{+3,200}_{-1,220}$ Gpc$^{-3}$ yr$^{-1}$, in line with findings from Ref.~\cite{gw170817_event}.
-Additionally, the study assumed that most BNS events would be associated with a kilonovae, ensuring the identification of the host galaxy, which is crucial for measuring $H_0$.
+However, certain assumptions underlie the conclusions of Ref.~\cite{chenmaya} and potentially introduce small biases in our understanding.
+Firstly, the merger rate of BNS with EM counterparts was assumed to be $1,540^{+3,200}_{-1,220}$ Gpc$^{-3}$ yr$^{-1}$, in line with findings of Ref.~\cite{gw170817_event}.
+Additionally, the study assumed that most BNS events would be associated with kilonovae, ensuring the identification of the host galaxy, which is crucial for $H_0$ measurement.
 Thus, the assumption in Ref.~\cite{chenmaya} about the number of detections required to achieve 2\% might lead to an overestimation.
 This possible overestimation comes from two key factors.
-Firstly, the current GW observations have not identified BNS sources other than GW170817 with an EM counterpart.
+First, current GW observations have not identified BNS sources other than GW170817 with an EM counterpart.
 This lack of observed EM counterparts suggests that the expected number of detectable events with EM counterparts may be lower than initially estimated.
-Secondly, observing fast-fading kilonova in a limited observing time may not be possible in following up a source with an EM telescope.
+Second, observing a fast-fading kilonova in a limited observing time may not be possible in following up a source with an EM telescope.
 This limitation implies that a more extensive and deeper survey, possibly involving more sensitive telescopes or longer observation times, would be necessary to effectively increase the number of BNS detections helpful in refining the measurement of $H_0$.
-Considering these constraints and the current observational scenario of BNS events with counterparts, we assume the merger rate of BNS events with detectable counterparts to be approximately one per year.
+Considering these constraints and the current observational scenario of BNS events with counterparts, we assume the detection rate of BNS events with detectable counterparts to be one per year.